CARTER Butterfly Valves

 Next-Gen Six-Eccentric Butterfly Valve

-Butterfly Valve Introduction
+What Is Butterfly Valve

 A butterfly valve is a quarter-turn rotary valve that uses a circular disc to start, throttle, or stop flow.
 Compared with many multi-turn valves, butterfly valves are usually lighter, more compact, and faster to operate, which is why they’re common in mid-to-large line sizes.